 General Operating Fund

-The General Operating Fund includes the academic, administrative, operational and ancillary costs that are funded by tuition and related fees, government grants, investment income and miscellaneous income, sales of goods and services to external parties and ancillary income.
+The General Operating Fund includes the academic, administrative, operational and ancillary costs that are funded by tuition and related fees, government grants, investment income, miscellaneous income, sales of goods and services to external parties and ancillary income.
 As such, this Fund reports unrestricted resources and restricted resources earmarked for general operating purposes.

 All funds received or accrued by the University for general operating purposes and for equipment and renovation expenses not meeting the University's capitalization criteria are included in the General Operating Fund.
 The net cost of operating units is determined by including internal cost allocations for certain centrally administered services, such as the telephone system in the units' expenses, and by deducting these expenses as internal cost recoveries from the total expenses incurred by the unit administering these services.

 The University BookStore, Parking, Student Residences, and Pharmacy/Post Office, and Smartpark are classified as Ancillary Services and are budgeted on a break-even basis.
 Any surpluses or deficits are transferred to/from the Specific Provisions Fund.
 Overhead costs have been allocated to all ancillary operations.
-Amortization of ancillary capital assets and interest expense are recorded in the Capital Asset Fund.
+Amortization of ancillary capital assets and interest expense is recorded in the Capital Asset Fund.

 Specific Provisions Fund